 After your partner ejaculates millions of sperm travel through vagina and hundreds make it fall o pain tube where your egg is waiting.
 One sperm generally succeeds in penetrating egg and fertilization takes place.
 When that happens you will be pregnant although you will not be feeling anybody changes just yet.

 Even though you may not feel that you’re pregnant yet you have a baby growing and developing inside.
 Although your baby was just conceived, he or she is working overtime.
 The fertilized egg goes through a process of division.
 About 30 hours after fertilization it divides into two cells then four cells then eight and continues to divide as it moves from the Fallopian tube to the uterus.

 By the time it gets to the uterus this group of cells looks like a tiny ball and is called a morula.
 The morula becomes hollow and fills with fluid it is then known as a blastocyst.
-Near the end of this week will attach itself to endometrium lining of the uterus.
+Near the end of this week will attach itself to the endometrium lining of the uterus.
 This is called implantation.

-Adequate intake of certain nutrients such as folic acid, protein, calcium and iron is essential for nourishing your baby.
+Adequate intake of certain nutrients such as folic acid, protein, calcium, and iron is essential for nourishing your baby.
 A folic acid supplement which ideally you’ve been taking since before you conceived is particularly important.
-Because folic acid helps prevent defects of neural tube structure that gives rise to brain and spinal cord which forms very early in pregnancy.
+Because folic acid helps prevent defects of neural tube structure that gives rise to the brain and spinal cord which forms very early in pregnancy.

 Pregnancy Symptoms – Week 4

 Four weeks into your pregnancy your baby called an embryo consists of two layers of cells epiblast and hypoblast that will eventually develop into all of your baby’s organs and body parts.
 Two other structures that develop at this time are the amnion and the yolk sac.